lryhuiyan/clip-affective-editing-stability/README.md

 ## 1. Project Overview

 This project explores how low-level visual attributes influence the emotional perception of images.
 Instead of directly generating new images, the project performs counterfactual image editing by adjusting brightness, contrast, saturation, and color temperature.
-Then, CLIP image-text similarity is used to evaluate whether these edits improve the alignment between an image and a target emotion.head -20 README.md tail -40 README.md
+Then, CLIP image-text similarity is used to evaluate whether these edits improve the alignment between an image and a target emotion.

 The main goal is not to build a universal emotional filter.
 Instead, this project analyzes whether fixed affective editing presets are stable across different images and emotional targets.